Anti-Dampness Foods – which help to clear Damp!

-Nearly 2000 years ago an observant Chinese doctor produced a theory called the Invasion of Cold in Six Stages.
-It is just as useful today as it was then!
-It explains what your body does as Cold invades, both in terms of symptoms and how serious they are – and what to do.
-The rest of this page is a gentle introduction to the first stage.
+Nearly 2000 years ago an observant Chinese doctor produced a theory called the Invasion of Cold in Six Stages., still as useful today as it was then!
+His theory explains what your body does as Cold invades, both in terms of symptoms and how serious they are – and what to do.

 Your body defends itself as far as possible by putting or containing the symptoms in the acupuncture channels – usually the limbs and joints – away from the vital organs in the torso.

-Cold can, however, penetrate those vital inner organs when the body’s defence system is damaged, perhaps by accident, ill-advised treatment, medication or ignorance.
-OR when your body is too weak to contain the pathogenic factor in a ‘safe’ place – ie on the outside, or as far from the centre as possible.
+• OR when your body is too weak to contain the pathogenic factor in a ‘safe’ place – ie on the outside, or as far from the centre as possible.

-Depending on where you have weakness, it may then invade, for example, your Stomach (causing stomach pain and vomiting as in some forms of Stomach-Cold); your womb, (causing acutely painful periods); or your Intestines (diarrhoea and abdominal pain).
+Depending on where you have weakness, it may then invade, for example, your

 Of course, once it’s reached inside like this, it has become Internal Cold, about which read more below.